Skip to content

 This document focuses on getting any potential contributor familiarized with the development processes, but other kinds of contributions are also appreciated.

-Please notice, all users and contributors are expected to be open, considerate, reasonable, and respectful.
+Please notice that all users and contributors are expected to be open, considerate, reasonable, and respectful.
 When in doubt, Python Software Foundation's Code of Conduct is a good reference in terms of behavior guidelines.

 Issue Reports

-If you experience bugs or general issues with Ultimate-Notion, please have a look on the issue tracker.
-If you don't see anything useful there, please feel free to fire an issue report.
+If you experience bugs or general issues with Ultimate Notion, please have a look at the issue tracker.
+If you don't see anything useful there, please feel free to file an issue report.

 Tip